 Because a homestead can't be taken to satisfy a judgment unrelated to the mortgage or taxes, the judgment creditor must give a partial release with respect to the home if you request it in writing.
 This is necessary if you plan to buy, sell, refinance, or take a home equity loan.
 If the creditor will not release on request, there is a statutory process to go around the judgment lien.
 This does not mean you don't owe the money, just that the house can't be held hostage to the judgment.See question

-You may have a wage and hour claim because you must be paid during training if you are an employee.
-Use the "Find a Lawyer" feature to connect with an employment attorney in your area.
+You may have a claim against her filing a false document in the county property records because there is no actual lawsuit on file disputing the parcel of land.
+Use the "Find a Lawyer" feature to connect with an attorney in your area.
 Many will offer free initial consultation.See question

 I received a voicemail on my cell phone today.
 It was very brief, and went something like: "Hi, this message is for "John Allen Doe"; this is "Joe Smith", I am calling from (company name here), a debt collector, and I would appreciate a call back...

 You may have a claim for violation of the Fair Debt Collection Practices Act.
 Each violation of the Act is worth up to $1,000 to you, any actual damages, and mental anguish, plus attorney fees.

 You may have a claim for violation of the Telephone Consumer Protection Act.
 Each violation of the Act is worth at least $500 to you plus attorney fees.

 You need to contact them so you can send written notice that you do not consent to contact by cell phone.
 Demand information about the debt.
 They will not give it.
 Do not provide any of your banking information.
 Finally, beg them to sue you immediately because, if they do, you can sue them for the collection violations.See question

 I'm filing for unemployment.
 This is not my 1at time so I know some what of how it work..
 I have a balance of.
 About 1,000 left...when that run out what will happen